Spanning Tree Covers for Path-Separable Graphs: Trading Stretch for Size: Distance Labeling and Routing Schemes

 \subsection{Distance Labeling Schemes}

 A distance labeling scheme of a graph is an assignment of a short \textbf{label} to each vertex, such that the (possibly approximate) distance between any two vertices can be computed efficiently by considering only their labels.
 The label of a vertex may contain any data, and its size is measured in words.
 Results on distance labeling schemes include \cite{Mat96,P00a,GPPR04,TZ01}.
 Usually, the main focus while constructing distance labeling schemes, is to reduce the stretch and the maximal, or sometimes average, size of a label.
-In some cases, minimizing the computation time given two labels is of interest as well.
+Next, we formally define distance labeling schemes.